Poojavpatel/Tech-stack/OOPS/README.md

         this.year = newYear;
         this.revised = true;
     }
+    /*
-    // Static method - a method that we have in a class which we can use without instantiating an object static topBookStore(){
+        Static method - a method that we have in a class which we can use without instantiating an object It is used for something that is common across all books and not specific to one particular book ie object of a book Static methods can be both public and private (egs of private static function are validateObject, getDefaultRange, defaultLimitStart)
+    */
+    static topBookStore(){
         return `Barnes and Nobles`;
     }